1nayeeyan/Travel-Journal/README.md

 # Travel-Journal
-A journey noting the places I have been
+A journal noting the places I have been

 ## Learned
     - .map()'s in React to seperate data from an external file